gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 - `tctl create -f multiple-resources.yaml` which can perform several updates and creates at once.
 - `tctl users add` which creates a user and a reset password token for the user.

-The server will refuse to validate a reusable webauthn credential for RPCs not in the list above.

 This list should be kept to a minimum by opting to create new endpoints which contain the full string of actions when feasible.